martimy/stp_simulator/README.md

 INFO:root:Simulation completed.
 ```

-The simulation steps should be proprtional to the size of the network to ensure that all switches receive the root's BPDU.
+The simulation steps should be proportional to the size of the network to ensure that all switches receive the root's BPDU.
 Use the option '-s' to change the default number of steps (5):

 ```
 >python3 stp_simulator.py -i testnet.dot -s 10